 - MET 240/GEO 240 Introduction to Climate Change

 - MET 292 Lake Effect Snow Analysis and Forecasting

 - MET 460/GEO 460 Data Analysis

 - MET 490 Topic: Instrumentation Seminar, Lake Effect Snow Research

-- “Spatiotemporal Snowfall Variability in the Lake Michigan Region: How is Warming Affecting Wintertime Snowfall?”, in Journal of Applied Meteorology and Climatology, Early Online Release June 2016, Craig A. Clark, Travis J. Elless, Anthony W. Lyza, Bharath Ganesh-Babu, Dana M. Koning, Alexander R. Carne, Holly A. Boney, Amanda M. Sink, Sarah K. Mustered, and Justin M. Barrick.
+- “Spatiotemporal Snowfall Variability in the Lake Michigan Region: How is Warming Affecting Wintertime Snowfall?”, in Journal of Applied Meteorology and Climatology, Journal of Applied Meteorology and Climatology, 55, 1813-1830, by Craig A. Clark, Travis J. Elless, Anthony W. Lyza, Bharath Ganesh-Babu, Dana M. Koning, Alexander R. Carne, Holly A. Boney, Amanda M. Sink, Sarah K. Mustered, and Justin M. Barrick.

 - “Numerical Simulations of the Effect of Soil Moisture and Vegetation Cover on the Development of Deep Convection,” in Journal of Applied Meteorology, September 1995, Craig A. Clark and Raymond W. Arritt.